 - Community events – No room blocks, but F&B is a possibility depending on the event

 3. Attract more qualified leads.

-Direct booking channels enable chains and hotels to take their marketing and positioning into their own hands.
+Direct booking channels enable chains and hotels to take their marketing and positioning into their own hands and connect with these planners.
 They’re are also a great way to build up a store of planner relationships that marketing and sales teams can actively reach out to.
 After all, with positive relationships come recurring revenue streams.